XGBoost algorithm with Amazon SageMaker AI - Amazon SageMaker AI

 EC2 instance recommendation for the XGBoost algorithm

-SageMaker XGBoost supports CPU and GPU training and inference.
+SageMaker AI XGBoost supports CPU and GPU training and inference.
 Instance recommendations depend on training and inference needs, as well as the version of the XGBoost algorithm.
 Choose one of the following options for more information:

 Training